MartinRovang/nnUNet_MedSeg/README.md

 1. **<u><b>Training Files</b></u>**: Set up your dataset by copying it into `Input_nnUNet_train` and then execute `exe_train.py` to obtain the output file.
 2. **<u><b>Prediction Files</b></u>**: After training, users can perform predictions.
 Copy a test dataset into `Input_nnUNet_predict` to generate prediction images.
+3. **<u><b>Pretraining Files</b></u>**: For a more robust model, users should fine-tune an existing model by adding more data."
-3. **<u><b>Docker Image</b></u>**: Contains essential software that the script relies upon, including Pytorch version 2.0.0, CUDA version 11.8, and the nnUNet model.
+4. **<u><b>Docker Image</b></u>**: Contains essential software that the script relies upon, including Pytorch version 2.0.0, CUDA version 11.8, and the nnUNet model.

 ## Training Directory

 The training directory houses various subfolders essential for the seamless execution of the nnUNet.
 The structure is visualized in the provided image.
 Users should mainly interact with `Input_nnUNet_train`, `exe_train.py`, and its output counterpart.
-It's pivotal to **copy** datasets into `Input_nnUNet_train`, as the script will format the data for the nnUNet and subsequently remove it post-operation.
+It's pivotal to **copy** datasets into `Input_nnUNet_train`, as the script will format the data for the nnUNet.

 ## Prediction Directory

 The prediction directory mirrors the training one.
-Users should place a **copy** of their test dataset in `Input_nnUNet_predict`.
-Once `exe_predict.py` is run, the resultant predicted images (or labels) will populate `Output_nnUNet_predict`.
+Users should place a **copy** of his test picture in `Input_nnUNet_predict`.
+Once `exe_predict.py` is run, the resultant predicted image will be in `Output_nnUNet_predict`.
+The `model` folder is where the users have to copy the model located in the output of the training folder.

+## Pretrain Directory
+The pretrain directory mirrors other directories.
+Users should place their new dataset in `input_pretrain` to fine-tune an existing model.
+Like in the prediction directory, the `model` folder is where the users have to copy the model located in the output of the training folder.

 ## Docker Image Directory